 Additionally, our eligible directors receive a fee of \$1,000 per day for attendance at meetings of the board of directors or its committees and an hourly rate (not to exceed \$1,000 per day) for other services rendered on behalf of our board of directors or its committees.
-If a director dies while serving on our board of directors, his or her designated beneficiary or estate will be entitled to receive a death benefit equal to the annual retainer then in effect.
+If a non-employee director who was first elected to our board prior to 2022 dies while serving on our board of directors, his or her designated beneficiary or estate will be entitled to receive a death benefit equal to the annual retainer then in effect.
 We reimburse our directors for reasonable expenses incurred in attending meetings and in the performance of other services rendered on behalf of our board of directors or its committees.

-As preapproved by our management development and compensation committee, on the day of each of our annual stockholder meetings, each of our eligible directors elected on that day received a grant of shares of our common stock under our 2021 Non-Employee Director Stock Plan, with the number of shares received by each eligible director equal in value to \$20,000 (rounded up or down to the nearest 50 shares), based on the closing price of a share of our common stock on the date of grant, but not more than 5,000 shares.
+As preapproved by our management development and compensation committee, on the day of each of our annual stockholder meetings, each of our eligible directors elected on that day received a grant of shares of our common stock under our 2022 Non-Employee Director Stock Plan, with the number of shares received by each eligible director equal in value to \$20,000 (rounded up or down to the nearest 50 shares), based on the closing price of a share of our common stock on the date of grant, but not more than 5,000 shares.
 These shares are fully vested and tradable immediately on their date of grant, other than restrictions under applicable securities laws.

-In 2019, we amended our corporate governance guidelines to add stock ownership guidelines for our non-employee directors (which for this purpose means directors who are not employed by us or one of our affiliates).
-Subject to a phase in period, non-employee directors are required to hold a number of shares of our common stock, including shares owned by their immediate family members residing in the same household, having a value of at least three times our base annual cash retainer for service as a director.
-Prior to meeting the minimum threshold, shares of our common stock acquired as part of the annual stock awards grant to non-employee directors may not be sold.
+Our corporate governance guidelines include stock ownership guidelines for our non-employee directors (that is, directors who are not employed by us or one of our affiliates), which provide that non-employee directors may not sell shares of our common stock acquired as part of the annual stock grants unless, immediately after any such sale, they will hold a number of shares of our common stock (including shares owned by their immediate family members residing in the same household) having a value of at least three times our base annual cash retainer for service as a director.

-The following table provides information with respect to compensation each of our eligible directors earned for their 2021 director services provided to us.
+The following table provides information with respect to compensation each of our eligible directors earned for their 2022 director services provided to us.

-2021 DIRECTOR COMPENSATION (1)
+2022 DIRECTOR COMPENSATION (1)

-Name Fees Earned or Paid in Cash (2) Stock Awards (3) All Other Compensation Total Thomas E. Barry (4) \$81,000 \$20,576 \$ -0- \$101,576 Loretta J. Feehan (4) 81,000 20,576 -0- 101,576 Terri L. Herrington (4) 76,000 20,576 -0- 96,576 W. Hayden McIlroy 61,000 20,576 -0- 81,576 Mary A. Tidlund (4) 56,000 20,576 -0- 76,576
+Name Earned or l in Cash (2) Sto ck Awards (3) ll Other npensation Total Thomas E. Barry (4) \$ 88,500 \$ 19,636 \$ -0- \$ 108,136 Loretta J. Feehan (4) 88,500 19,636 -0- 108,136 Terri L. Herrington (4) 83,500 19,636 -0- 103,136 Kevin B. Kramer (4)(5) 35,500 19,636 -0- 55,136 W. Hayden McIlroy 68,500 19,636 -0- 88,136 Mary A. Tidlund (4) 63,500 19,636 -0- 83,136

-(1) Certain non-applicable columns have been omitted from this table.

-(2) Represents cash retainers and meeting fees the director earned for director services he or she provided to us in 2021.

-(3) Represents the value of 800 shares of our common stock we granted to each of these directors on May 28, 2021.
-For the purposes of this table, we valued these stock awards at the closing price per share of such shares on their date of grant of \$25.72 consistent with the requirements of Financial Accounting Standards Board Accounting Standards Codification Topic 718.

-(4) In addition to the fees disclosed, in 2021 Dr. Barry and Mmes.
+- (1) Certain non-applicable columns have been omitted from this table. - (2) Represents cash retainers and meeting fees the director earned for director services he or she provided to us in 2022. - (3) Represents the value of 400 shares of our common stock we granted to each of these directors on May 26, 2022.
+For the purposes of this table, we valued these stock awards at the closing price per share of such shares on their date of grant of \$49.09 consistent with the requirements of Financial Accounting Standards Board Accounting Standards Codification Topic 718. - (4) In addition to the fees disclosed, in 2022 Dr. Barry, Mr. Kramer and Mmes.
 Herrington and Tidlund also received compensation from CompX, and Ms. Feehan received compensation from CompX, Kronos Worldwide and NL, for their director services to each of such corporations, as applicable.
-For 2021, they each earned the following for these director services:
+For 2022, they each earned the following for these director services: